Does Bohm's Quantum Force Have a Classical Origin?: Abstract

 \section{Abstract}

-In the de Broglie - Bohm formulation of quantum mechanics, the electron is stationary in the ground state of hydrogenic atoms, because the quantum force exactly cancels the Coulomb attraction of the electron to the nucleus.
+In the de Broglie - Bohm formulation of quantum mechanics, the electron is stationary in the ground state of the hydrogen atom, because the quantum force exactly cancels the Coulomb attraction of the electron to the proton.
 In this paper it is shown that classical electrodynamics similarly predicts the Coulomb force can be effectively canceled by part of the magnetic force that occurs between two similar particles each consisting of a point charge moving with circulatory motion at the speed of light.
 Supposition of such motion is the basis of the {\em Zitterbewegung} interpretation of quantum mechanics.
 The magnetic force between two luminally-circulating charges for separation large compared to their circulatory motions contains a radial inverse square law part with magnitude equal to the Coulomb force, sinusoidally modulated by the phase difference between the circulatory motions.
 When the particles have equal mass and their circulatory motions are aligned but out of phase, part of the magnetic force is equal but opposite the Coulomb force.
 This raises a possibility that the quantum force of Bohmian mechanics may be attributable to the magnetic force of classical electrodynamics.
 It is further shown that non-relativistic relative motion between the particles leads to modulation of the magnetic force with spatial period equal to the de Broglie wavelength.
-Relativistic relative motion leads to modulation with spatial period equal to one-half the de Broglie wavelength.
-The factor of one-half is due to the zitterbewegung frequency of a spin-half particle being twice that of a spin-one particle of the same rest energy.

 \keywords{Bohmian mechanics \and Quantum force \and Quantum potential \and Zitterbewegung interpretation of quantum mechanics \and Classical spinning particle}